 With an announced bet, the player will actually place their chips on the required area of the table before the wheel finishes spinning.

-If any virtual roulette game offers these additional bets, you will find that there’s a second table layout known as the racetrack found on the game.
+If any virtual or live roulette game offers these additional bets, you will find that there’s a second table layout known as the racetrack found on the game.
 This looks like a stadium in shape, hence the name.